LinaYorda/predicting-crime-with-machine-learning/README.md

 This project is organized into three folders, each serving a specific purpose.
 Below is the structure and description of these directories:

-- `/data`: contains the CSV tables which have been used for the project.

 - `/plots`: houses all the plots generated as part of this project.

 - `/notebooks`: contains all model calculations, including data preprocessing, model training, parameter tuning, and evaluation metrics.